to

 AI Explanation - Historical launch prices for the iPhone lineup in Brazil (BRL)

 In the final segment of the total historical overview, we witness the move toward the Nominal Max of R$ 18,499.00.
-This era is defined by global supply chain disruptions and a "new normal" of high-altitude pricing.
-While the Nominal Total Gain of 321.22% since 2008 seems astronomical, the Adjusted Total Gain of 64.59% provides the necessary context.
-The massive surge in the nominal price in recent years is largely a reflection of the 155.92% total inflation that has occurred since the ticker’s inception.
-In this period, the real cost of the iPhone reached its Adjusted Max of R$ 18,942.34, showing that the device has indeed become more expensive in real terms, but not nearly to the degree that the raw sticker price suggests.
-This era demonstrates a fundamental principle of long-term analysis: nominal numbers often scare the observer, but real values reveal the actual shift in the cost of living.
+This era is defined by global supply chain disruptions, the "new normal" of high-altitude pricing, and the introduction of the "Pro Max" tiers.
+While the nominal increase appears astronomical, the Adjusted Total Gain of 64.59% provides the necessary context.
+The massive surge in the nominal price in recent years is largely a reflection of the cumulative 155.92% total inflation that has occurred since the ticker's inception.
+In this period, the real cost of the iPhone reached its Adjusted Max of R$ 19,109.03, showing that the device has indeed become more expensive in real terms, but not quite to the degree that the raw sticker price suggests.
+This era demonstrates a fundamental principle of long-term analysis: nominal numbers often scare the observer, but real values reveal the actual shift in purchasing power.

-Analyzing the complete history of the IPHONE (BRL) ticker provides a masterclass in understanding purchasing power.
-The data shows an annualized adjusted gain of 2.97%.
+Analyzing the complete history of the IPHONE (BRL) ticker provides a masterclass in understanding the preservation—or erosion—of purchasing power.
+The data shows an adjusted annualized gain of 2.97%.
 This is a critical figure for any long-term thinker.
 It tells us that the price of high-end technology in Brazil has outpaced general inflation by nearly 3% every year for almost two decades.
-If your savings only grew at the rate of inflation (5.68% annually), you would find yourself progressively "poorer" in relation to this specific asset.
+If a consumer's savings only grew at the rate of inflation (5.68% annually), they would find themselves progressively "poorer" in relation to this specific asset class.

 This "real" growth of 64.59% over the entire period highlights that the iPhone is not just maintaining its value; it is becoming more "expensive" relative to a standard basket of goods and services.
 This is likely due to the increasing complexity of the components (OLED screens, 5G modems, advanced AI chips) and the persistent "Brazil Tax."
 For the long-term observer, the lesson is clear: to maintain the ability to purchase top-tier global technology, one's capital must grow significantly faster than the headline inflation rate.
 The chart proves that nominal gains of 321% are often a mirage, masking the fact that the actual cost of innovation is a moving target that requires disciplined wealth building to hit.